P2J: Career

 In 2022, he produced for FKA Twigs on the song "Jealousy" from her mixtape Caprisongs.
-He has also produced 5 songs on Young T & Bugsey's mixtape Truth Be Told and "Fallen Angel" on Ella Mai's latest album "Heart on my Sleeve".
+He has also produced 5 songs on Young T & Bugsey's mixtape Truth Be Told and "Fallen Angel" on Ella Mai's album Heart on My Sleeve.

 Artistry

-P2J spoke on his production style in interview saying, "Wizkid and I were on the same path in terms of musicality when we met, in terms of merging different genres together, like merging reggae with the Afro, R&B with the Afro.
+P2J spoke on his production style in an interview saying, "Wizkid and I were on the same path in terms of musicality when we met, in terms of merging different genres together, like merging reggae with the Afro, R&B with the Afro.
 He's been trying to get towards that through Soundman Vol. 1.
 We just eased into it with Made in Lagos.
 If you listen to the album, there's like a specific bass line that I've done that's quite memorable."
 He also said that his goal to "infuse African music in anything I do.
 Whether it's African music like afro and R&B, afro and house, afro and pop, or afro and rap.
 I've always tried to infuse it in any way."